Skip to Content

 • Bring a portable boat.
 Since we first started road-tripping to national parks in the 90s, options for portable kayaks have come a long way.
 Inflatable kayaks compress small enough to fit in a trunk or cargo carrier, and Oru Kayak makes a compact origami kayak that fits in a small box and weighs just 20 pounds.

-The Inlet Kayak from Oru is their lightest boat at 20 pounds, and it dries out really fast so you don’t have to worry about it getting moldy during your road trip. * New for 2022, the Lake model will be even lighter and easier to stow than the Inlet.
-It might be the one we’ve been waiting for!
+The Inlet Kayak from Oru is their lightest boat at 20 pounds, and it dries out really fast so you don’t have to worry about it getting moldy during your road trip.
+Since I kayak with a medium-sized dog, I recently started using the Oru Beach Kayak.
+At 28 pounds, it’s a bit heavier, but it still fits in the back of my car and takes me about 10 minutes to set up.

 • Don’t forget the necessities.
 In addition to your portable boat, you will need a personal floatation device for every person in your group, a dry bag to store your stuff, and paddles.

-Follow us on social media for more kayaking and canoeing ideas, and don’t forget to check out the web story!
+Follow us on social media for more kayaking and canoeing ideas!

 A collage of photos featuring national parks.
 Text overlay: The Best National Parks for Paddling.